thomased/thomased.github.io/tools.md

 A set of nine 'flower' discs and a base to hold them.
 Can be topped with coloured card for flying choice assays for various pollinators.
 Note the flowers have a small well in the centre, for holding liquids or materials (like cotton) to wick liquids.
 The flowers and base are included separately.

 **[Download]({{ site.url }}/tools/flowers.zip)** (.zip file)
+  - flower_base.sty: the nine-hole base.
+  - flower_set.sty: set of nine 'flowers', as depicted.

 ---